-Call on your elected representatives to urge the U.S. government to pursue multilateral negotiations with North Korea and return to a multilateral process for an agreement with Iran.
+Call on your elected representatives to urge the U.S. government to pursue multilateral negotiations with North Korea, return to a multilateral process for an agreement with Iran and ratify the THE COMPREHENSIVE NUCLEAR-TEST-BAN TREATY (CTBT)

 The ability of the U.S. to promote nuclear nonproliferation has been complicated by several factors.
 First, none of the nuclear states that signed the Nuclear Nonproliferation Treaty (NPT) are currently taking serious steps to honor their pledge to pursue reduction and eventual elimination of their nuclear arsenals.
 In this context, other states have no incentive to hold off getting their own nuclear weapons.
 This is a major reason for the U.S. to show leadership in pursuing Steps 4 and 5 in The Nuclear Playbook and begin negotiations on a staged approach that would end in the verifiable elimination of all nuclear arsenals.